codebar/tutorials/sql/solutions/lesson1.md

  WHERE NOT country_of_birth = country_of_residence;
 ```

-##  L1.5 Show the distinct countries of residence of all the persons.
+##  L1.5 Show the distinct countries of residence of all the people.

 ```SQL
 SELECT DISTINCT country_of_residence
   FROM people;
 ```

-##  L1.6 Show the distinct studies of the persons having less than 2 children.
+##  L1.6 Show the distinct studies of the people having less than 2 children.

 ```SQL
 SELECT DISTINCT studies